The homotopy limit problem and the cellular Picard group of Hermitian $K$-theory: Some descent theory

-for any $M \in \Mod(\KQ)$.
-This gives an equivalence of $\infty$-categories $\Mod(\KQ)_{\eta-\mathrm{cmpl}} \simeq \Mod(\KQ)_{\KGL-\mathrm{cmpl}}$ which is easily seen to be symmetric monoidal. \end{proof} \begin{rem} Since every $\KGL$-module is automatically $\KGL$-complete \cite[Ex.~2.18]{mnn_nilpotence}, the previous lemma gives an alternative proof that any $\KGL$-module is $\eta$-complete, which is a special case of \cite[Lem.~2.1]{rso_homlim}. \end{rem} The following is then our first main result. \begin{thm} Suppose $S$ is a finite-dimensional regular, separated Noetherian scheme with 2 invertible in its ring of regular functions.
-If $f \colon \KQ \to \KGL$ is a morphism of commutative motivic ring spectra, then there is a symmetric monoidal equivalence of $\infty$-categories
+For yet another way, we note that \eqref{eq:wood} gives an equivalence $\KGL \simeq \KQ \otimes C(\eta)$.
+We recall that $\eta$-completion is Bousfield localization at $C(\eta)$.
+We then have $L^{\KQ}_{\KGL} \simeq L_{\KQ \otimes C(\eta)}^{\KQ} \simeq L_{C(\eta)}$, where we have used the obvious motivic generalization of \cite[Lem.~4.3]{BakerJeanneret2002Brave}.
+Thus, the $\KGL$-completion of a $\KQ$-module agrees with the $\eta$-completion of the underlying motivic spectrum. \end{rem} \begin{rem} Since every $\KGL$-module is automatically $\KGL$-complete \cite[Ex.~2.18]{mnn_nilpotence}, the previous lemma gives an alternative proof that any $\KGL$-module is $\eta$-complete, which is a special case of \cite[Lem.~2.1]{rso_homlim}. \end{rem} The following is then our first main result. \begin{thm} There is a symmetric monoidal equivalence of $\infty$-categories